Where is Stonehenge located? Find the best way to get there.

-Stonehenge is located near Salisbury on the Salisbury Plain, just off the A303 and two miles west of Amesbury.
+Stonehenge is operated by English Heritage and located near Salisbury on the Salisbury Plain, just off the A303 and two miles west of Amesbury.
 It isn’t the easiest of attractions to get to from London which is why a lot of tourists will opt for an organised tour.
-Driving from London to Stonehenge can take a couple of hours, but it is definitely worth the time – it just depends on how you want to get there.
+Driving from London to the ancient stone circle can take a couple of hours, but it is definitely worth the time – it just depends on how you want to get there.

 The address for Stonehenge is: Stonehenge, Salisbury, SP4 7DE so if you are using satnav to get to Stonehenge the post code you need to use us “SP4 7DE”.